Domingo G. Landicho

-Domingo Goan Landicho (also called "Domeng"; 4 August 1939 – 29 July 2021), was a Philippine writer and academic.
+Domingo Goan Landicho (also called "Domeng"; 4 August 1939 – 29 July 2021), was a Filipino writer and academician.

+Biography

+Landicho was born on August 4, 1939 in Luntal, Taal, Batangas.
+His brother is Tonton Landicho.
 He obtained his Bachelor of Arts and Bachelor of Science in journalism degrees from the Lyceum of the Philippines, and an MA in education at the National Teachers College.
 He later earned his Bachelor of Laws degree at Lyceum.
-In 1994, he obtained his Ph.D. in Filipinology from the University of the Philippines, where he has served as Writer-in-Residence and professor at the Department of Filipino and Philippine Literature and associate director for criticism at the Institute of Creative Writing.
+In 1994, he obtained his Ph.D. in Filipinology from the University of the Philippines Diliman, where he has served as Writer-in-Residence and professor at the Department of Filipino and Philippine Literature and associate director for criticism at the Institute of Creative Writing.
 He was accorded Professor Emeritus stature by the University of the Philippines in 2005.

 He was Director for Asia of Poet Laureate International, member of PEN International, and honorary member of International Writers' Workshop, University of Iowa.

 He received numerous awards such as several Palancas, CCP Balagtas Awards, KADIPAN Literary Contest, Catholic Mass Media Awards, and Institute of National Language Awards.
 He is a poet, a novelist, an editor, columnist, a dramatist, a theatre and movie actor who has written close to 60 book titles to date with "Supremo", a dramatic play he co-wrote with his wife Edna May, about revolutionary leader and Philippine hero Andres Bonifacio.

-He was the Editor-In-Chief of Tanod Publication and contributor to numerous Philippine publications like Philippine Star, Liwayway Publications and Pilipino Ngayon among others.
+He served as the Editor-In-Chief of Tanod Publication and contributed to various Philippine publications such as Philippine Star, Liwayway Publications, and Pilipino Ngayon, among others.

 He was married to Edna May Menez Obien, a playwright and theatre director and has 4 children.
-He was born in a small town in Luntal,Taal, Batangas in the Southern part of Luzon, Philippines and is a proud son of a farmer and of the land.

 He died in the morning of 29 July 2021.